VSCode Extension of Type4Py

 - Improved autocompletion for Python type annotations (based on Python Type Hint)

-- Type autocompletion for parameters and return types of functions.
+- Type autocompletion for parameters, return types of functions, and variables.

 - Simple, fairly fast and easy to use.